Pomona Envisioning the Future

 Pomona Envisioning the Future is a collaborative art project which took place in September 2003 in Pomona, California.
-The project began with a series of discussions and lectures about globalization and the future.
+The project began with began with an idea by Cheryl Bookout, director of SCA Gallery of Pomona.
+She brought in Judy Chicago, who executed the project with Donald Woodman and Cal Poly Pomona.
 Seventy artists, trained by nine facilitators, created more than 800 works of art in digital media, photography, sculptures, and painting.
-Envisioning the Future is a mural by Kevin Stewart-Magee as a result of this art project.

 Project

 The community-based project named Envisioning the Future (E.T.F.) began with an idea by Cheryl Bookout, director of SCA Gallery of Pomona.
 She met with Judy Chicago in 2001 to discuss her goal to bring attention to Inland Valley arts, and revitalize downtown Pomona and its art colony.
-Executed by Chicago, Woodman, and Cal Poly Pomona, it was Chicago's largest project to that point, including artists from 47 communities within eight counties in California.
+Executed by Chicago, Donald Woodman, and Cal Poly Pomona, it was Chicago's largest project to that point, including artists from 47 communities within eight counties in California.
 The project was led by Bookout and Barbara Way, Dean of California State Polytechnic University, Pomona.

 It began with panel discussions and lectures about "the impact of globalization and new technologies on art and the future", which occurred over two weeks in September 2003 at Western University of Health Sciences in Pomona.
 Speakers included British art historian Edward Lucie-Smith; Henry Hopkins, formerly of San Francisco Museum of Modern Art and former director of the University of California, Los Angeles (UCLA) Hammer Museum; and other North American art historians, scholars, and artists.
 Other participants included Judy Baca and Gilbert Luján, muralists from Los Angeles, and artists Patrick Nagatani and Isis Rodriguez.
 It was then officially kicked off on September 22, 2003.

 Woodman and Chicago trained nine facilitators from California's art communities who worked with 70 participants from Southern California to develop the concept for Pomona's future.
 More than 800 works of art were created over a three month period, including those made in digital media, sculpture, painting, installation and performing arts.